 The Commission staff has responded to questions regarding the interpretation of local zoning and land division ordinances and comprehensive plans, provided examples of regulatory solutions to various development issues, provided urban and rural design solutions to various development problems, and provided basic demographic, housing, and economic data to local units of government, consultants, interest groups, and interested citizens in the Region.
+During 2016, the Commission staff updated the model land division ordinance to reflect changes to the State platting law (Chapter 236 of the Wisconsin Statutes) and to clarify language regarding the review of condominium plats.

-In 2015, the Commission staff began work on three hazard mitigation plans.
-These include updates to the Racine and Kenosha County plans, and an initial plan for Washington County.
+In 2016, the Commission continued work on updates to the hazard mitigation plans for Racine and Kenosha Counties and an initial plan for Washington County; and initiated work on updating the hazard mitigation plan for the City of Milwaukee.